 Failure to meet the required standards of behavior may result in disciplinary consequences.
 These consequences are designed to encourage personal growth, foster accountability, and maintain a safe and productive learning environment.
 The consequences for violations of the Student Code of Conduct may include, but are not limited to, the following:

+Redirection or Reteaching